Environmental Health – Food Service Facilities

 Commercial Food Facilities

-The Carroll County Bureau of Environmental Health issues over 650 food service licenses.
-This includes restaurants, temporary events, and excluded organizations.
+The Carroll County Bureau of Environmental Health issues over 700 food service licenses.
+This includes restaurants, grocery stores, seasonal operations, and schools.
 Each food service facility is given a priority rating of high, moderate, or low, depending on the types of foods served.

 HIGH: A high priority facility serves potentially hazardous foods prepared a day or more before being served.
 These facilities may also use food preparation methods that require the food to pass through the temperature range of 41°F to 135°F two or more times before service, such as cooking, cooling, and reheating.
 The high priority category includes health care facilities.